Vinayakroy/MovieClient/README.md

 /Trailer/:ytTrailerId: The :ytTrailerId part is a dynamic parameter.
 It means this part of the URL can change (e.g., /Trailer/someYouTubeID), and our Trailer component will receive that someYouTubeID value.
 /Reviews/:movieId: Similarly, :movieId is another dynamic parameter for our Reviews page.

+Diving Deeper into the Code
+Let's look at the pieces that make this routing magic happen.

+1. Setting up the Router (movie-gold-v1/src/index.js)
+Before we can define routes, our entire application needs to be "wrapped" by a special component that enables routing.
+This happens in movie-gold-v1/src/index.js.

 ## How Navigation Works: Clicking a Link
 When you click a link in our application, the frontend router intercepts that click instead of letting the browser do a full page reload.
 It then updates the URL and displays the correct component.